Resource Banner

 Architecture of Unix Operating System

-The architecture of Unix operating system is divided into four layers.
-All the four layers work in tandem with each other to handle complex tasks efficiently.
+The architecture of the Unix operating system is divided into four layers.
+All four layers work in tandem with each other to handle complex tasks efficiently.

 Architecture of Unix Operating System